A 2003 Farrier design, the original F-33 was a production design that incorporated many new and unique features.

 The F-33 began as a ‘one off’ project boat for Seattle’s David Miller, who was looking for a custom built F-9AX to replace his F-9A (a custom built version of the F-31).
 However, the time was right for something a little larger that could still be trailered, so it was decided to do a completely new design.

-The F-33 is a limited volume, premium quality boat, fully trailerable via the Farrier Folding System, and designed with an ocean going capability in mind.
-It is only available as a semi production boat - plans alone are not available.
+The F-33 was a limited volume, premium quality boat, fully trailerable via the Farrier Folding System™, and designed with an ocean going capability in mind.
+It was only available as a semi production boat – plans alone are not available.
 However, the new F-32 plans (with F-33 features incorporated) will cater for home builders who prefer to build from scratch, or from a kit.

 and available in both aft cabin and aft cockpit versions.

 F-33R Sport Racer A very high performance version, with a more basic interior, and